spark278/BACIEL-Portal/README.md

 # 🎓 BACIEL

-**The official web portal of Berdychiv Applied College of Industry, Econimics and Law.**
+**The official web portal of Berdychiv Applied College of Industry, Economics and Law.**
 A modern platform to connect students, teachers, and the academic community.

 ![Screenshot](screenshots/demo.png)